 Madurai Junction is the nearest railway station, roughly 110 km away from the falls.
 The nearest airport is also located in Madurai.

 Thalaiyar Falls lies at an approximate distance of 40 km from Kodaikanal.
 If you are planning to visit Kodaikanal, check this post – tourist places in Kodaikanal.

 10. Barkana Falls

 Encompassed by superabundant greenery, Barkana Falls is situated in the Balehalli forest area at a distance of 10 km from Agumbe village in Shimoga district of Karnataka.

 Originating from the Seetha river and gushing down from a height of 259 m (850 ft), it is amongst the ten highest waterfalls in India.

 Barkana derives its name from Barka, a mouse deer found in this region.
 The grandiosity of the falls is truly mesmerizing during the rainy season when it is deluged with rainwater.

-You can witness the falls in its full might during monsoon.
+You can witness the falls in its full might during the monsoon.
 Barkana Falls is also used for hydroelectricity generation in Karnataka.

 Mangalore International Airport is the closest airport at a distance of about 135 km from Agumbe.
 You can book a taxi or hire a private vehicle to reach Agumbe from the airport.